 The U.S. Chamber of Commerce is an organization that supports local businesses.
 There are over 4,000 Chambers all over the US.
 Use resources at your local Chamber to learn more about what industries are succeeding and trending in your city.

-Some 43 cities have newspapers dedicated to local business coverage called Business Journals.
+More than 40 cities have newspapers dedicated to local business coverage called Business Journals.
 These newspapers produce a product called the Book of Lists that lists top businesses in various industries.
-If available, purchase a Book of Lists to learn more about what type of businesses are thriving in your city.
+If possible, purchase a Book of Lists to learn more about what types of businesses are thriving in your city.

 If your city doesn’t have a Chamber of Commerce or Business Journal, seek other business networking groups where you can talk to other small business owners.
 Consider subscribing to the local paper and studying the business section for industry trends.
-Look for small business Facebook Groups in your city and Meetup groups.
+Look for small business Facebook Groups in your city and other groups online that provide avenues for members to network and discuss business ideas.

 Review Your State’s Advantages

 State governments will often support specific industries with tax breaks and loan programs.
 For example, Georgia provides tax credits for entertainment-related businesses, child care facilities, and recent parole hires.
 Visit your state’s official business website or the Department of Economic Development website to learn more.

 You’ll also want to learn other non-government-related advantages your state has for business.
 For example, you may find that the state you live in is advantageous for female entrepreneurs or cannabis-related businesses.

 Review Your City’s Advantages